-CHI/Harrison Suspends Billing for COVID-19, Offers Free Virtual Urgent Care Visits
+CHI/Harrison Suspends Billing for COVID-19, Offers Virtual Urgent Care Visits

 Blood Donations Still Being Accepted During Outbreak

-As an essential health service, local blood donations are still considered critical during the stay-at-home order.
-You can continue to give blood during this time and safety measures are in place to protect donors.
+Local blood donations are still considered critical during this time.
+Many safety measures are in place to protect donors who would like to give blood.
 If you are a healthy Bremerton resident, please consider making an appointment to donate at the Silverdale center here: https://schedule.bloodworksnw.org/DonorPortal/Default.aspx.